Nirmal-aditya/Optimized-AWS-Cloud-Infrastructure-with-VPCs/README.md

 ---

 ## ⚙️ Setup & Installation Guide
-Step 1: Clone the repository
 git clone https://github.com/Nirmal-aditya/Optimized-AWS-Cloud-Infrastructure-with-VPCs.git

-Step 2: Navigate to the project directory cd Optimized-AWS-Cloud-Infrastructure-with-VPCs
+Navigate to the project directory: cd Optimized-AWS-Cloud-Infrastructure-with-VPCs

-Step 3: Review CloudFormation/Terraform templates or Cloud setup scripts Step 4: Deploy the infrastructure using AWS CLI, CloudFormation, or your IaC tool of choice Step 5: Verify resources like VPC, subnets, NAT gateways, ALB, and Auto Scaling groups are up and running in AWS Console
+Review CloudFormation/Terraform templates or Cloud setup scripts

+Deploy the infrastructure using AWS CLI, CloudFormation, or your IaC tool of choice

+Verify resources like VPC, subnets, NAT gateways, ALB, and Auto Scaling groups are up and running in AWS Console

 ---